 An ancestral expertise

 From November to March our master distiller gives birth to the eau-de-vie in our distillery of Sainte-Foy-de-Montgomery.
 His role is fundamental since in the following years the character of our calvados will depend on his judgement.
 At Père Magloire, knowledge and fabrication secrets are transmitted from generation to generation of distillers.
 Maison Père Magloire has mastered both single and double distillation.
 For single distillation, the cider is heated in column stills to turn it into vapors.
 These are then rapidly cooled to extract only the hearts.
 This process gives the eau-de-vie the intense and powerful taste born from its origin: the apple.
 For the double distillation, the distilled cider is fermented longer than cider used in single distillation.
-It is then heated in traditional in traditional pot stills and then distilled twice.
+It is then heated in traditional pot stills and then distilled twice.
 The Calvados we obtain by this process has a characteristic rich and wide aromatic complexity and a nice palate length.
 Mastering the distillation is a key process giving Père Magloire calvados their defining fruitiness.